Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

-To conclude, we have considered a scalar field in a one-dimensional cavity with one fixed and one mobile wall; the latter is bound to an equilibrium position by a harmonic potential and its mechanical degrees of freedom are treated quantum-mechanically.
+To conclude, we have considered a scalar field in a one-dimensional cavity with one fixed and one mobile wall; the latter is bound to an equilibrium position by a harmonic potential and its mechanical degrees of freedom are treated quantum mechanically.
 The presence of the moving wall yields an effective interaction between the field modes.
 We have analyzed the ground state of the wall-field interacting system, which contains pairs of virtual photons, and discussed the photon spectrum and the field energy density.
-We have found significant modifications of the energy density near the mobile wall with respect to the fixed-wall case.
-The effect of these new phenomena on the Casimir interaction between the two walls, as well as on the Casimir-Polder interaction on a polarizable body, has been discussed in detail.
+We have found modifications of the Casimir energy and of the energy density near the mobile wall, with respect to the fixed wall case.
+The effect of these new phenomena on the Casimir interaction between the two walls, and on the Casimir-Polder interaction on a polarizable body, has been discussed in detail, as well as the possibility of observing them.
 Analogies and differences with the dynamical Casimir effect have been also discussed.